A-kly/School-Vault/PSYCH 258/Topic 7 - Long-Term Memory.md

 - **==explicit== memory** (a.k.a. **declarative memory**): conscious, intentional remembering of knowledge or an event
 	- Able to declare it in words, aka, "Ottawa is the capital of Canada"
 - **==recall==**: reproducing previously encountered information from memory
-	- Just remember it, nothing more, aka written essay e
+	- Just remember it, nothing more, aka written essay exam
 - **==recognition==**: identifying previously learned information
-	-
+	- aka multiple choice exam
-- **-------- memory** (a.k.a. **nondeclarative memory**): unconscious retention due to previous experience
+- **==implicit== memory** (a.k.a. **nondeclarative memory**): unconscious retention due to previous experience
+	- eg. remembering a experience in it's entirety, muscle memory
-- **---------- ------- effect**: previous experience with a stimulus facilitates later response to the same (or similar) stimulus
+- **repetition priming effect**: previous experience with a stimulus facilitates later response to the same (or similar) stimulus

-e.g., word-fragment completion: fill in missing letters from a word: P--M-S--RE
+	- e.g., word-fragment completion: fill in missing letters from a word: P--M-S--RE
+		- (PERMASTORE)

-e.g., word-stem completion: given the first few letters in a word, complete the word as fast as possible: “per...”
+	- e.g., word-stem completion: given the first few letters in a word, complete the word as fast as possible: “per...”

 ### Theory of Memory Systems

 Endel Tulving (1972, 1985):

-- **-------- memory**
+- **==episodic== memory**
 	- memory for events that occurred in your life
 	- tied to specific learning episode or experience
 - **-------- memory**
 	- stores words, concepts, rules, abstract ideas
 	- general knowledge not tied to any experience
 - **---------- memory**
 - underlies motor & cognitive skills
 - e.g., doing math, playing chess, riding a bike